nextcloud/vm/README.md

 https://github.com/techandme/NextBerry or here https://www.techandme.se/nextberry-rpi/.

 We call it NextBerry and it's confirmed to be working on Raspberry Pi 2 & 3.

+NOTE (2018-08-01): This is not maintained anymore, but keeping the info in case someone wants to pick it up again.

 ## I want to test RC!
 No problem!
 We made it simple.
 Run `update.sh` but abort it before it starts so that you have the latest `nextcloud_update.sh`.
 Then put this in your `nextcloud_update.sh` below the curl command (lib.sh) but before everything else and run it: